buzzn/broker-evaluation/api.md

 Shows the power curve disaggregation from the given starting point.

 Parameters:
-- `begin` (float): Start time of disaggregation as unix timestamp.
+- `begin` (int): Start time of disaggregation as unix timestamp.
 Default is 48h back in time.

 Returns: `200 {string => {string => int}}` or `206 {}` if there is no history.